clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 return `None`.

 If multiple modules implement this callback, they will be considered in order.
-If a callback returns `None`, Synapse falls through to the next one.
+If a callback returns `None`, Relapse falls through to the next one.
 The value of the first callback that does not return `None` will be used.
-If this happens, Synapse will not call any of the subsequent implementations of this callback.
+If this happens, Relapse will not call any of the subsequent implementations of this callback.
 If every callback returns `None`, the username provided by the user is used, if any (otherwise one is automatically generated).

 ### `get_displayname_for_registration`

-_First introduced in Synapse v1.54.0_
+_First introduced in Relapse v1.54.0_

 ```python
 async def get_displayname_for_registration(